 Eden offers a wide range of volunteering opportunities.
-It's a great way to become involved in the day-to-day work of Eden and get involved in our community, education and sustainability projects.
-We also run an internship programme, offering structured short-term roles.
+It's a great way to become involved in our day-to-day work, in a role that is varied and educational, as well as enormously satisfying.
+We also offer structured internship opportunities.

 Helping visitors with different abilities get around the site, by pushing wheelchairs, reading signs or being an arm to help steady someone.
 This is a very rewarding position, as your help really makes a difference to the quality of a visitor's day.
 We recruit for this placement year-round.

 Site Wide Live Team